natelistrom/natelistrom.github.io/_posts/2022-04-15-pae-expectation.md

 Our process of seeking to update our mental models can be thought of as a drive.

-Schoeller and Perlovsky call it the "knowledge instinct," a "drive to modify existing representations to match patterns in sensory signals." <sup>{% include schoellerAndPerlovsky-2016.html %}</sup>
+Schoeller and Perlovsky call it the "knowledge instinct," a "drive to modify existing representations to match patterns in sensory signals." <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite>

 When we detect a learning opportunity, it activates our knowledge instinct.
 Possible gaps between our mental models of the world and phenomena we encounter raise questions in our minds, and our brains seek answers.

 Schoeller and Perlovsky refer to a theory put forth by Grossberg and Levine in 1987.
-According to the theory, the way we subjectively experience the knowledge instinct can be akin to homeostatic senses like thirst or hunger. <sup>{% include schoellerAndPerlovsky-2016.html %}</sup>
+According to the theory, the way we subjectively experience the knowledge instinct can be akin to homeostatic senses like thirst or hunger. <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite>

 When it comes to physical homeostasis, for example, our bodies need to keep water and electrolytes properly balanced in order to be healthy.
 We have a "safe range" of water in our systems, and our bodies are programmed to keep us within that range.
 When our balance of water gets too low, our bodies sense the need and trigger a response, which we experience as thirst.
 Subjectively-experienced signals like thirst and satiation then drive behavior.

-Schoeller's and Perlovsky's theory suggests that our minds have a similar kind of "homeostatic" response to knowledge acquisition. <sup>{% include schoellerAndPerlovsky-2016.html %}</sup> In a sense, the phrase, "thirst for knowledge" may be quite accurate.
+Schoeller's and Perlovsky's theory suggests that our minds have a similar kind of "homeostatic" response to knowledge acquisition. <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite> In a sense, the phrase, "thirst for knowledge" may be quite accurate.

 ## Reward